10 April 2003 from the USS

 Joe responds:

 War is boredom mixed with chaos.
-Even with all our communications technologies
+Even with all our communications

 the "noise level" is still very high.
-Too much information, going by too fast, much
+Too much information, going by

 of which is irrelevent or just plain wrong.
-Emotions run high, egos run higher and
+Emotions run high, egos run

 dummies still can't do their jobs.
 At least the French aren't involved.
-A lot of

-this went better because there was only one language spoken (except for maybe the
+this went better because there was only one language spoken (except for

 scottish Army guys).